Governance in daily operations

 Approval

-Rules, access, escalations and decisions are confirmed by authorised people.
+Rules, access, escalations and decisions are confirmed by authorized people.

 Exception path